How Professionals are Using MatterHackers PRO Series Performance Materials for Custom Jigs and Fixtures

 Why 3D Printed Jigs and Fixtures?

 Jigs and fixtures are important because they reduce production cost, accelerate product delivery, and increase quality.
 The reduction in cost is a direct result of 3D printing.
 Previously, jigs and fixtures were designed and tooled for traditional injection molding.
 Now, molds are no longer needed.
 Jigs and fixtures can be printed overnight and the cost of molds is excluded from the production equation.
+The utilization of high-quality materials like MatterHackers PRO Series filament with tight tolerances on both diameter and ovality are key when producing jigs and fixtures that require attachment with other components.
+3D printing with PRO Series filament ensures precision extrusion and the most accurate recreation of your digital design as possible, for the best results with the first print.

 This relates directly to the reduction in production time thereby accelerating product delivery.
 Designing for molds, tooling, and production of molds and then the eventual injection molded part delivered to the manufacturer previously took days to weeks.
 Now jigs and fixtures can be designed and 3D printed in one day or less and provide the design engineer with greater latitude and flexibility in the use of the assisted devices.
 This has led to jigs and fixtures proliferating along the entire production process.
 Cost and time are greatly reduced and the devices are appearing in places or applications previously not practical or even considered.
 In other words, 3D printing lowers the threshold for justifying a new tool, which allows you to address unmet needs throughout the production process.